 Bagnell, K. (2005).
 Pre-Natal Chiropractic Care.
 USA: Instantpublisher.com

 Barham-Floreani, J. (2009).
-Well Adjusted Babies.
-South Melbourne, Victoria Australia.
+Well, Adjusted Babies.
+South Melbourne, Victoria, Australia.
 Well Adjusted Pty Ltd.

 Liss, A. J. (2006).
 Chiropractic spinal Manipulation for low back pain of pregnancy: a retrospective case series.
-The Journal of Midwifery Womens Health, 51(1), 7-10.
+The Journal of Midwifery Women’s Health, 51(1), 7-10.

 Ohm, J. (2009).
-Chiropractic Care for an easier Pregnancy and Safer Birth. http://icpa4kids.org/Wellness-Articles/chiropractic-care-for-an-easier-pregnancy-and-safer-birth.html
+Chiropractic Care for an Easier Pregnancy and Safer Birth. http://icpa4kids.org/Wellness-Articles/chiropractic-care-for-an-easier-pregnancy-and-safer-birth.html

 Pistolese, R. A. (2002).
 The Webster Technique: a chiropractic technique with obstetric implications.
 Journal of manipulative and physiological therapeutics,25(6), E1-E9.